A fixed-parameter tractable algorithm for combinatorial filter reduction: Introduction

 The design of robots that are simple is important not only because small resource footprints often translate into money saved, but also because parsimony can be enlightening.
 In fact, the pursuit of minimalism has a long history in robotics (cf.~\cite{connell1990minimalist,goldberg96minimalism,mason93kicking}).
 But the elegance in that prior work was obtained, mostly, through human nous rather than computational tools---our work pursues the latter avenue.

-Combinatorial filters are an abstract model of stateful devices that take a stream of sensor readings as input and, processing sequentially, produce a stream of outputs.
-They have found direct application in describing estimators (e.g., tracking multiple agents in an environment\,\cite{tovar2014combinatorial}) and also as representations for sensor-based plans (e.g., for navigation, or manipulation for part orientating\,\cite{okane17concise}).
-In the context of the present paper, what is interesting about combinatorial filters is (unlike, say, Bayesian estimators) that they are objects which themselves can be modified by algorithms.
+Combinatorial filters are a general and abstract model of stateful devices that take a stream of sensor readings as input and, processing sequentially, produce a stream of outputs.
+They have found direct application in describing estimators (e.g., tracking agents in an environment\,\cite{tovar2014combinatorial}) and also as representations for sensor-based plans (e.g., for navigation, or manipulation for part orientating\,\cite{okane17concise}).
+Figure~\ref{fig:examples} provides specific concrete examples from the literature showing different scenarios and the associated filters.
+In the context of the present paper, what is interesting about combinatorial filters is that (unlike, say, Bayesian estimators) they are objects which themselves can be modified by algorithms.
+In our view, the fundamental information processing task faced by a robot can oftentimes be abstractly represented via a combinatorial filter, so specific obstructions to tractability have significance beyond mere applications; for instance, they speak to the challenge of niche fit as optimization under resource constraints.